 ALWAYS CLEAN YOUR MOTORHOME IN THE SHADE OR ON A CLOUDY DAY WHEN THE SKIN IS COOL.
-Oil, grease, dust and dirt may be removed by washing with any mild non- abrasive soap or detergent.
+Oil, grease, dust and dirt may be removed by washing with any mild non-abrasive soap or detergent.
 Cleaning should be followed by a thorough clean water rinse.
-Drying the unit with a chamois or a soft cloth can prevent spots and streaks.
+Spots and streaks may be prevented by drying the unit with a chamois or a soft cloth.